Showing 1 to 15 of 24 results.

 [Winter; Wedding; Last Trolley Buses; Hike]

-This film shows the family playing together in the snow and attempting to start a classic car with a hand crank.
-This is followed by shots of plants in the lean-to greenhouse and various shots of a friends wedding.
-Shots of the Fulwell Bus depot in Teddington show the last trolley buses.
-This is followed by scenes of the family on several outings to Great Windsor park and the children playing together at home.
+This film shows the family playing in the snow and attempting to start a classic car with a hand crank.
+This is followed by plants in the lean-to greenhouse and shots of a friends wedding.
+The Fulwell Bus depot in Teddington shows the last trolley buses.
+The family go on several outings to Great Windsor park and the children play together at home.